Applied Computing (Top-up) BSc(Hons) 2017-18This course also available for 2018-19 entry

 This module is driven by you.
 You are asked to select a problem to solve which is relevant to your degree, and of appropriate scope and depth to be tackled within a timeframe of 30 weeks.
 Carrying out the project enables you to develop and demonstrate your ability to undertake research, manage time, use your initiative, learn independently, discuss and write convincingly on a subject requiring independent learning.
 A supervisor will support you throughout your project.
 You’ll use your existing knowledge and be encouraged to acquire additional skills as you carry out your project.
 The aim of the project is to suggest a solution to an identified problem.
 Your final report should describe the aims, scope and motivation of the project, the research you have undertaken, and the technical solution provided, including justification for design and development decisions.

-Option modules: Choose two from a list which may include-
+Option modules: Choose two (depending on your area of focus) from a list that may include-

 Distributed and Client Server Systems